Promotion Extended: Boost ROI and save 30% on subscription plans for 3 months and 20% on SMS*!

 Recently a friend of mine saw a great coupon in an email but when she clicked on the link to redeem it there was no field in the web form to enter the coupon number.
 While she assumed that the field was most likely on a page further into the buying process, her immediate response was “I just can’t be stuffed.”
 Unfortunately for marketers this is a very common attitude.

-On the bright side it’s also very easy to avoid – be clear and straight forward with your instructions.
-It’s much better to have a slightly longer email that contains a few simple directions than to have customers place your call to action in the ‘too hard’ basket.
+On the bright side it’s also very easy to avoid – be clear and straightforward with your instructions.
+Afterall you don’t want your customers to place your CTA in the ‘too hard’ basket.

 Now you might think I am crazy adding this in.
 But you’d be surprised how many people send out emails that sort of, maybe suggests readers do something.
 Don’t be afraid to ask (or tell!) your readers what to do – people respond well to this.